Maria Flordeluna: Reception

+Accolades

 The 21st Star Awards for Television

 The series was nominated for Best Primetime Drama Series at the 21st Star Awards for Television, given by The Philippine Movie Press Club.

 The 20th Awit Awards 2007

 The theme song, "Maria Flordeluna," was nominated in the category of Best Song Written for Movie/TV/Stage Play.

 Catholic Mass Media Awards 2008

 The series is nominated for Best Drama Series/Program against fellow ABS-CBN series Lobo and Maalaala Mo Kaya.